 Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Provide accountability about Council activities LTP, Annual Plans and Reports adopted on time.
 Achieved 100%: 100% The Annual Report 2022/2023 was adopted on 31 October 2023.
 The Enhanced Annual Plan 2024 /2025 was adopted on 24 June 2024.
-LTP and Annual Reports Council adopted an Enhanced Annual Plan under The Water Services Acts Repeal Act 2024 and will produce a Long Term Plan for the period 2025 - 2034 as provided by that Act.
+Council adopted an Enhanced Annual Plan under The Water Services Acts Repeal Act 2024 and will produce a Long Term Plan for the period 2025 - 2034 as provided by that Act.
 LTP and Annual Reports receive unqualified Auditor's Opinions.
 Achieved 100%: The Annual Report 2022/2023 received an unqualified Auditor's opinion.
-100% and achieving unqualified Au I ntions to report on our activities a ditor's Opinions on our reports ar Council is actively working to prom ble. d plans, gives the
+100% Why this is important: Meeting our legislative obligations to report on our activities and review our budgets and achieving unqualified Auditor's Opinions on our reports and plans, gives the community confidence that Council is actively working to promote community well- being and be fiscally responsible.